 Hong Kong looks to speed up IPOs to boost liquidity, cut risk

-"We are currently exploring a model that will modernise Hong Kong's IPO settlement process," HKEX said in a statement.
+"We are currently exploring a model that will modernise Hong Kong's IPO settlement process," HKEX said.
 "We will look to update the market on our proposals in due course."

 BT is now on Telegram!